avenger11/HomeOS-doc/pages/Troubleshooting and FAQ.md

 Go directly in HA to integrate.

 - If not, config / LED preference
-- Set Lef Outputs to PWM RGBW and for the first integration tick Calculate CCT from RGB.
+- Set Led Outputs to PWM RGBW and for the first integration check Calculate CCT from RGB.
 - And Reboot WLED.